elsarosenblad/elsarosenblad/README.md

 ## Hi there 👋

 I’m **Elsa Rosenblad**, an M.Sc. student in Biotechnology Engineering graduating in June 2026.
-I’m passionate about combining **programming, data, and problem solving** to build solutions.
+I’m passionate about **programming, data, and problem solving**.

-- 🔭 Currently working on interpretable machine learning methods in the **VisuNet** project at Uppsala University
+- Currently working on interpretable machine learning methods in the **VisuNet** project at Uppsala University
-- 🧠 Experienced in **Python, SQL, R, and C**
+- Experienced in **Python, SQL, R, and C**
-- 🏆 Winner of the **Uppsala Kommun Hackathon 2025** for developing an AI-based automation tool
+- Winner of the **Uppsala Kommun Hackathon 2025** for developing an AI-based automation tool
-- 💡 I enjoy learning new technologies, turning ideas into working code, and collaborating on creative projects

 📫 **Feel free to connect!**
 [LinkedIn](https://www.linkedin.com/in/elsa-rosenblad-a1b204211/) • [Email](mailto:elsa.rosenblads@gmail.com)